NetNewsWire Help

 6. When that completes, you can start adding iCloud accounts back to your other devices.

-Look at Alternate Account Types
+Consider Alternate Account Types